 and composition of waste for ___ year.

 • 11.
-Scheme of the operational movement of waste.
+Scheme of operational movement of waste.

 • 12.
-Characteristics of the places of storage (accumulation) of waste from an individual entrepreneur or legal entity.
+Characteristics of waste storage (accumulation) sites of an individual entrepreneur or legal entity.

 • 13.
-Substantiation of standards for the maximum accumulation of waste from an individual entrepreneur or legal entity.
+Justification of standards for maximum waste accumulation for an individual entrepreneur or legal entity.

 • 14.
 Information about the technologies used, installations for the use or disposal of waste.